-Which Light Therapy Devices Can You Buy With Your FSA and HSA Benefits?
+Which Light Therapy Devices Can You Buy with Your FSA and HSA Benefits?

-You may be wondering, how does buying a light therapy device with my FSA or HSA funds benefit me?
-Since all of your contributions to your FSA and HSA come straight from your paycheck and are pre-taxed, you are essentially saving up to 30% on your light therapy device purchase by utilizing these pre-taxed funds.
+You may be wondering how buying an eligible light therapy device with FSA or HSA funds benefits you.
+Because all of your contributions to your FSA and HSA come straight from your paycheck and are pre-taxed, you’re essentially saving up to 30% on your HSA or FSA light therapy purchase by using these pre-taxed funds.

 What’s the Difference Between FSA and HSA?

 The main difference between an FSA and HSA is the ability for contributions to roll over into the next year.
 An FSA, or flexible spending account, is employer-owned with account balances that do not roll over year to year.
 While some employers may allow a certain amount of funds to roll over or provide a grace period, FSA funds are generally “use it or lose it.”
 To maximize the benefits of your FSA, try to use all of those pre-taxed dollars before they expire.